ranbureand/sitefolio/_projects/kuoni-annual-report-2011.markdown

 preview_image: 'kuoni_annual_report_2011_00.jpg'
 preview_color: '#EBE8E1'

-description: 'The annual report of Kuoni is made up of five core chapters: the Market Report, the Financial Report, the People Report, the Brand Report and the Future Report.'
+description: 'The annual report of Kuoni consists of five core chapters: the Market Report, the Financial Report, the People Report, the Brand Report, and the Future Report.'
-exordium: 'The annual report of Kuoni is made up of five core sections: the *Market Report*, the *Financial Report*, the *People Report*, the *Brand Report* and the *Future Report*.'
+exordium: 'The annual report of Kuoni consists of five core sections: the *Market Report*, the *Financial Report*, the *People Report*, the *Brand Report*, and the *Future Report*.'

 published: true
 ---